FAQ: Credit Card Points and Miles for Beginners (How to Travel for Free)

 Here are a few examples of cards that I’m happy to pay the annual fee for:

 This card earns 3x points on streaming services, dining and on-line groceries.
 It earns 2x points on travel related purchases.
-It has an annual $50 hotel credit for hotels booked in the portal.
+It has an annual $50 hotel credit for hotels booked in Chase Travel.
 And it also comes with benefits like no foreign transaction fees, primary car rental insurance, travel interruption/delay insurance and lost baggage insurance.
 If you travel 1-2 times a year, it’s worth the $95 to keep this card.

 Hotel credit cards are worth keeping every year in my opinion.
 For $95 I get a free night award that I can use to book a room that may cost anywhere from $350-$700 a night.
 There’s no way I could or would pay that much for a hotel night, but having these free night awards make it possible.
 Between my husband and I we earn ten free night awards every year.